 Margunn Bjørnholt joins the Norwegian Centre for Violence and Traumatic Stress Studies (NKVTS) as a research professor from 1 January 2016.
 She will head a 3-year research project on intimate partner violence, with particular emphasis on gender, gender equality and power relations.
-The project is funded by the Ministry of Justice and Public Security and is part of a research program on violence in close relationships, which NKVTS has been tasked by the government with implementing.
+The project is funded by the Ministry of Justice and Public Security.

-Margunn Bjørnholt is guest editor of an issue of the journal Retfærd: Nordic Journal of Law and Justice titled Vulnerability as a basis for justice and equality in the Nordic countries, exploring the relevance and possible uses of the American legal theorist Martha Albertson Fineman’s vulnerability approach in a Nordic context.
+Margunn Bjørnholt is guest editor of an issue of the journal Retfærd: Nordic Journal of Law and Justice, that explores the relevance and possible uses of the American legal theorist Martha Albertson Fineman’s vulnerability approach in a Nordic context.

-Policy and Social Research and two partners, Norwegian Social Research (NOVA) and the Department of Occupational Psychology, Nofer Institute of Occupational Medicine in Poland, have received a grant from the Polish-Norwegian Research Programme under the EEA Grants/Norway Grants funding scheme for a study of work–life balance among Polish and Polish-Norwegian couples.
-The study will be carried out 2013–2016.
+Policy and Social Research and two partners, Norwegian Social Research (NOVA) and the Nofer Institute of Occupational Medicine (Poland), have received a grant from the Polish-Norwegian Research Programme under the EEA Grants/Norway Grants funding scheme for a study of work–life balance among Polish and Polish-Norwegian couples, to be carried out 2013–2016.